Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 But the impact of the evictions is already being felt in Jackson County — a dramatic surge in homelessness, rising hunger, more people surrendering their pets to animal shelters — is a preview of what the United States could expect in the coming months if the government fails to provide more housing assistance, advocates say.

 At evictions court earlier this month, married couple Nicole and Leorteze McCray huddled together, comforting each other as they waited for their case to be called.
 At one moment, Nicole McCray, 28, brushed tears from her eyes.
 Her husband was laid off from his job at Subway when restaurant dining rooms closed, and he was never rehired; she lost her job at a call center on May 2.
-They face losing the home where they have lived for four years.
+They were facing the loss of the home where they have lived for four years.

 A woman from Legal Aid of Western Missouri approached and told her that if she asked to have her case continued she might have extra time to get the more than $1,715 in back rent together.
 McCray said a week wouldn’t make any difference.